benlaug/labgen/README.md

 ## Acknowledgments

 This program incorporates some parts of the [BGSLibrary](https://github.com/andrewssobral/bgslibrary) [2].
-We are very grateful to @andrewssobral for sharing his library.
+We are very grateful to Andrews Sobral for sharing his library.

 ## References